 Every hotel is unique, and your security assessment should reflect that.
 A sprawling resort has different needs than a historic boutique hotel.
 To properly secure your facilities, you need to consider your specific “technology, infrastructure, policies, and personnel.”
 Does your property have a large parking garage, a nightclub, or extensive conference facilities?
 Each of these features introduces unique risks that a generic checklist might overlook.
 Tailor your assessment to include sections that address your hotel’s specific layout, amenities, and clientele.
 This ensures your corporate security services are focused on the areas of greatest risk.

-Document Everything and Follow Up
+Taking Action: How to Document and Follow Up

 An assessment is only valuable if it leads to action.
 Meticulous documentation is the first step.
 For every issue you identify, assign a clear action item, a deadline, and a person responsible for seeing it through.
 This creates accountability and ensures that findings don’t fall through the cracks.
 Even without formal EHS training, this structured follow-up allows security managers to build strong, proactive safety programs.
 The goal is to create a continuous cycle of assessment, action, and review.
 This transforms your security from a reactive measure into a core part of your hotel’s operational excellence.